KDE/macports-kde/contrib/scripts/KDECI/README.txt

 These scripts are meant to call the KDE/CI scripts.

+(They will be moved to the [1] which is a clone of websites/build-kde-org.)

  prepare.sh           -  create build dir if not existing, clean it and check out code

  build.sh             -  start configure/build/deploy/test/cppcheck sequence